WASdev/sample.SpringBootMVC/README.md

 ## <a name="conclusion"></a>Wrapping Up

 Congratulations!
-You should now be able to run your WebSocket application on Liberty by executing `mvn install liberty:run-server`.
+You should now be able to run your Spring MVC application on Liberty by executing `mvn install liberty:run-server`.
 By navigating to `http://localhost:9080/`, you should see the application appear and behave in the same way as it does standalone.
 Additionally, you'll see that a JAR named `MVCServerPackage.jar` was created in the target directory, which bundles your application with the Liberty server you configured into a standalone runnable JAR.

 Please feel free to download our sample code from this repository, or create a Github Issue if you have any additional questions.